kiyanmair/shift-sync/CONTRIBUTING.md

     It must have an `ID string` field.
     You can define any other fields you'd like, using `mapstructure` struct tags to indicate their corresponding YAML field name.

-1. **Create a constructor**
+1. **Rename your constructor**

-    Create a constructor for your new type.
-    The constructor should set the `ID` field to `cfg.ID`, then use `mapstructure` to decode `cfg.Details` into your custom fields.
-    You can essentially copy the constructor from `example.go` in the same directory and modify it to reference your integration name.
+    Rename the example constructor to reflect your integration name.
+    You should not have to make changes to the constructor implementation.

 1. **Implement the interface**